 Upon request, your Contributions, less fees, will be returned to you or your Beneficiary.
 You have up to December 31st of the 35th year of the plan's life to use up funds in the plan, or the 40th year if a specified plan.
-When you provide proof of enrollment in Eligible Studies, your Beneficiary will start receiving EAPs and may receive Discretionary Payments.
+When you provide proof of enrollment in Eligible Studies, your Beneficiary will start receiving EAPs.
 Beneficiaries must be at least 16 years old to qualify for an EAP in part-time studies.